Economy of Afghanistan: Economic history

 When Afghanistan was ruled by Emir Abdur Rahman Khan (1880–1901) and his son Habibullah Khan (1901–1919), a great deal of commerce was controlled by the government.
 These monarchs were eager to develop the stature of government and the country's military capability, and so attempted to raise money by the imposition of state monopolies on the sale of commodities and high taxes.
 This slowed the long-term development of Afghanistan during that period.
 Western technologies and manufacturing methods were introduced at the command of the Afghan ruler, but in general only according to the logistical requirements of the growing army.
 An emphasis was placed on the manufacture of weapons and other military material.
-This process was in the hands of a small number of foreign experts invited to Kabul by the Afghan kings.
+This process was in the hands of a small number of foreign experts invited to Kabul by the Afghans.
 Otherwise, it was not possible for non-Afghans, particularly westerners, to set up large-scale enterprises in Afghanistan during that period.

-In the post-independence period, DAB strongly financed the cultivation of cotton; at one point, the Spinzar Cotton Company in Kunduz Province was one of the largest providers of cotton in the world, most of which were exported to the Soviet Union.
-Fruits were mainly exported to British-controlled India.
+In the post-independence period, Da Afghanistan Bank strongly financed the cultivation of cotton; at one point, the Spinzar Cotton Company in Kunduz Province was one of the largest providers of cotton in the world, most of which were exported to the Soviet Union.
+Fruits were mainly exported to British-controlled India (now Pakistan and India).

 The first prominent plan to develop Afghanistan's economy in modern times was the Helmand Valley Authority project of 1952, modeled on the Tennessee Valley Authority in the United States, which was expected to be of primary economic importance.
 Glenn Foster, an American contractor working in Afghanistan in the 1950s, stated this about the Afghan people:

 Even though there are masses of people, the country seems able to feed them all.
 Although their diet may not be abundant, you don't see the hunger that you do in some countries....

-Afghanistan began facing severe economic hardships during the 1979 Soviet invasion and ensuing civil war destroyed much of the country's limited infrastructure, and disrupted normal patterns of economic activity.
-Eventually, Afghanistan went from a traditional economy to a centrally planned economy up until 2002 when it was replaced by a free market economy.
+The same can be said today.
+Afghanistan began facing severe economic hardships after the 1979 Soviet invasion, which caused the permanent closure of all its border checkpoints with neighboring Iran and Pakistan.
+The civil war of the 1990s destroyed much of the country's limited infrastructure, and disrupted normal patterns of economic activity.
+Eventually, Afghanistan went from a traditional economy to a centrally planned economy up until 2002 when it was replaced by a free market economy following the 2001 war in Afghanistan.
 Gross domestic product has fallen substantially since the 1980s due to disruption of trade and transport as well as loss of labor and capital.
 Continuing internal strife severely hampered domestic efforts to rebuild the nation or provide ways for the international community to help.